CosmosOS/Cosmos/Docs/articles/Kernel/CGS.md

 # Introduction

 The Cosmos Graphic Subsystem (CGS from now on) is based on the abstraction of Canvas that is an empty space in which the user of CGS can draw its content.
-CGS is not a widget toolkit as Winforms or Gnome / GTK but is tough to be more lower level and it will be the basic in which widget toolkits will be implemented.
-CGS hides the graphics driver (so far VGA and VBE) used and it is tough to be the universal way to draw on the screen in Cosmos.
+CGS is not a widget toolkit as Winforms or Gnome / GTK but is thought to be more lower level and it will be the basic in which widget toolkits will be implemented.
+CGS hides the graphics driver (so far VGA, VBE and SVGA II) used and it is thought to be the universal way to draw on the screen in Cosmos.

-While Canvas could be overwritten (for example to create sub windows) the user of CGS does not have to deal with it directly but it must use the static class FullScreenCanvas.
+While Canvas could be overwritten (for example to create sub windows) the user of CGS does not have to deal with it directly but they must use the static class FullScreenCanvas.

 Let's give a look to its API methods.
 # FullScreenCanvas